Rome, known as the Eternal City, has plenty of historical monuments and buildings to visit and see.

 Summary for having fun in Rome

 Seriously, you are still here?
 Fair enough.
-You can find more tips in this travel guide for Rome.
+You can find more tips in our guide One Week In Rome.

 Do you have any other cool recommendation for some entertainment in Rome?